Goodman-lab/AD-transferability/README.md

 To run code, select the required cell(s)/code blocks in the notebook and run them.

-The similarity indicator calculates the proportion of molecules in a dataset that is above the specified Tanimoto threshold with the other dataset and with the same active state.
+The workflow calculates the proportion of molecules in a dataset that is above the specified Tanimoto threshold with the other dataset and with the same active state.
 This is performed for the first dataset with the second dataset, and for the second dataset with the first dataset.
-The average similarity indicator takes the average of these two values.
+The average similarity between datasets is defined as the average of these two values.

 Fingerprint generator and Modeller code were taken from: https://github.com/teha2/chemical_toxicology/tree/master/NeuralNetworks-March2020